collectionspace/wp-collectionspace/README.md

 1. In the WordPress menu, select Appearance, then Menus.

+1. Click the Screen Options button at the top right.

+1. In the Screen Options panel, under the "Boxes" heading, click the checkbox next to CollectionSpace Browsers.

 1. Edit the menu that is selected to be displayed in the "Top Menu" location.
-This menu is usually also named "Top Menu", but it may be named differently.

-1. Open the "CollectionSpace Browsers" section, check the browser you just added, and click the Add to Menu button.
+1. Open the "CollectionSpace Browsers" section on the left.
+Check the browser you just added, and click the Add to Menu button.

 1. Edit the label for the menu item.
 By default, it is set to the title of the browser.